 I felt like this was not as easy as it should be, but after a little bit of arm wrestling with the poster board, you’ll get it to work 😉

 And remember!
-Don’t leave here empty handed!
+Don’t leave here empty-handed!
 If you sign up as a VIP, we’ll send you instant access to the VIP vault full of fun, free seasonal printables for you to enjoy the whole year through!
 Click below now ⤵️

 Ideally, I would have saved a ton of used plastic spoons, washed them, then used them for this project.
 That would be a great way to upcycle.
 So if that’s an option, definitely do it.

 All in all, we used approximately 80-120 spoons per tree, but this is totally dependent on the size you choose.
-More are needed for the silver version of the tree than the gold, just as an FYI.
+You’ll need closer to the upper end of that number for the silver version of the tree than the gold, just as an FYI.

 5.)
-Glue and glitter spoons.
+Glue and Glitter Spoons

-*Note: choose which style you like better from the images, either silver or gold, then paint the glue only on the side of the spoon that will be seen…otherwise, you’ll waste a whole lot of glue and glitter).
+*Note: choose which style you like better from the images (either silver or gold) then paint the glue only on the side of the spoon that will be seen.
+Otherwise, you’ll waste a whole lot of glue and glitter.

 After painting the glue on, simply dip the spoon into a little container of the glitter.
 Lay your spoons out on wax paper to dry.